facebook/folly/folly/docs/FBVector.md

 2 is rigorously the <i>worst</i> possible because it never allows the vector to reuse any of its previously-allocated memory.
 Despite other compilers reducing the growth factor to 1.5, gcc has staunchly maintained its factor of
-2. This makes `std::vector` cache- unfriendly and memory manager unfriendly.
+2. This makes `std::vector` cache-unfriendly and memory manager unfriendly.

 To see why that's the case, consider a large vector of capacity C.
 When there's a request to grow the vector, the vector